Skip to content

 If the app instance has buildable app services, the upgrade triggers rebuilds for those services because builds are tied to a specific stack revision.

-By default, Wodby keeps the existing app-service versions during upgrade.
-Enable this option when you want the instance to move to the default versions defined by the latest stack revision.
+By default, Wodby keeps existing app-service versions during upgrade.
+Enable this option when you want top-level app services to move to the default versions defined by the latest stack revision.

 When enabled, Wodby updates app-service replica counts to match the latest stack revision.